Cupcee/pcutil/README.md

 This installs the binary to path to alias `pcutil`.

 To use `visualize`, install also the Rerun-cli.
+Either install `rerun-cli` with some method of your own, or follow below method:

 First, install `cargo-binstall` if it is missing:

 ```sh
 # linux / macOS: